bretzachary/mvp_regression_writeup/README.md

 # mvp_regression_writeup
-Verbal walk-through of a simple regression analysis
+Walk-through of a simple regression analysis